 M-W-F am sessions.
 Xmas to February, dialysis unit open 2 morning sessions (Mon to Sat) but no renal physician on site.
 Enquiries firstname.lastname@example.org or call 03 5289 4300 - refer to travel brochure>

-BIG RED KIDNEY BUS - BOOKINGS NOW OPEN!
+BIG RED KIDNEY MOBILE DIALYSIS BUS - BOOKINGS NOW OPEN!

-This mobile dialysis bus will provide holiday dialysis initially at Victorian holiday spots for up to 6 weeks at a time, parked at local caravan parks.
-Dialysis patients will need private accommodation, but can dialyse on the Big Red Kidney Bus to enjoy a real holiday with family and friends.
+Provides holiday dialysis initially at Victorian holiday spots for up to 6 weeks at a time, parked at local caravan parks.
+Dialysis patients will need holiday accommodation, but can dialyse on our Big Red Kidney Bus, so they can enjoy a real holiday with family and friends.
 We need your help to develop this project nationally.
-To find out more - go to Big Red Kidney Bus>
+For more - go to Big Red Kidney Bus>

 TRAVEL FREEDOM ON DIALYSIS - CAMPERVAN PROGRAM